Capitol Police Chief Sund has stepped down, leaving earlier than expected

 Pittman has worked for the Capitol Police since 2001, initially providing security for senators and dignitaries, the agency’s website says.
 In 2006, she was promoted to sergeant, working in the communications division; she later she became a lieutenant and worked in the House division.

-In 2012, Pittman was one of the first Black women supervisors to become a captain, according to the agency’s website.
+In 2012, Pittman was one of the first Black female supervisors to become a captain, according to the agency’s website.
 In that position, she led her unit in providing security for the 2013 presidential inauguration.
 In 2018, she was promoted to deputy chief.